 All-Russian time of the Chaykin system in white gold

-The unique design of the Russian Time watch is focused on showing the time simultaneously in all eleven time zones in Russia.
+The unique design of the Russian Time watch allows to show the time simultaneously in all eleven time zones in Russia.
 One day, a certain customer shared the dream of "Russian-only watch" with Konstantin Chaykin.
-"I started to think about it, thought of Russia, and momentarily the map of the vast country with lots of time zones came to mind...
-Afterwords, everything settled at once", — reflects the master-craftsman.
-Chaykin transferred his vision to the watch's concept: there is a map-scheme of Russia on the dial, that's why it's easy to indicate the time of Khabarovsk while being in St. Petersburg — you just need to find the city on the map like the true travelers do.
+"I started to think about it, I thought of Russia, and momentarily the map of the vast country with lots of time zones came to mind...
+Afterwards, everything was settled at once", — reflects the master craftsman.
+Chaykin transferred his vision to the concept of this watch: there is a schematic map of Russia on the dial, that is why it is easy to tell the time of Khabarovsk while being in St. Petersburg — you just need to find the city on the map like true travelers do.

-The watch is made of 18-karat white gold — this is a limited edition of 11 pieces (according to the number of time zones in Russia; this is number 06).
-The series is rare, it was made according to a special private order.
+The watch is made of 18-carat white gold — this is a limited edition of 11 pieces (according to the number of time zones in Russia; this one is number 06).
+The series is rare; it was made by a special private order.
 The uniqueness of the watch is also in the fact that it is a historical artifact, evidence of the inexorable passage of time.
-The fact is that after the release of the series, the time zones in Russia changed slightly, and, for example, the time in Novosibirsk is now ahead of Moscow time not by 3 (as here), but by 4 hours.
+The fact is that after the release of the series, the time zones in Russia changed slightly, and, for example, the time in Novosibirsk is now not 3 (as here), but 4 hours ahead of Moscow time.
 It was decided not to change the dial on this watch in order to emphasize its adherence to the spirit of the time when it was created.

-For the Russian Time watch, Konstantin Chaykin developed a manual-winding caliber K.01-7, in which he abandoned the industry standard design of a zone time indicator with a discrete switching system, when the indicator is adjusted, as a rule, in one hour increments.
+For the Russian Time watch, Konstantin Chaykin developed a manual-winding calibre K.01-7, where he chose not to use the industry standard design of a zone time indicator with a discrete switching system, when the indicator is adjusted, as a rule, in one hour increments.
 Instead, he decided to use a frictional fit, which is traditionally used, for example, in a switch gear drive.
 A reliable solution that allows you to do without buttons: to draw the hands, pull out the crown and then turn it clockwise — this will simultaneously turn all indicators.
 If you turn the crown counterclockwise, only the standard time indicator will turn.

 Case — 18-carat white gold, diameter 44 mm, thickness 12 mm; sapphire crystal; caseback with sapphire window; the crown is decorated with agate; water resistance up to 30 m.

-The manual caliber K.01-7 is developed by Konstantin Chaykin and is entirely produced in-house on the basis of a three-quarter plate design.
+The manual calibre K.01-7 is developed by Konstantin Chaykin and is entirely produced in-house on the basis of a three-quarter plate design.
 Movement diameter 31 mm, thickness 7.7 mm, 17 jewels, 21,600 vibrations per hour, power reserve 48 hours.
-Functions — hour Indication, minute indication, local hour indication in Russian time zones, local hour indication in Russian cities, day and night hour indication.
-The caliber is made according to the standards of fine watchmaking, classical techniques are used in the finishing of its components: striped and pearl textured grinding, fine longitudinal, radial and circular grinding, manual chamfering and polishing, polishing of recesses for screws, pins and jewels, spherical polishing of the tips of the wheel axles, electroplated rhodium and gold plating.
-A distinctive feature of the movement is a proprietary "thermometer" "Pakman" (a device for fine-tuning the effective length of the hairspring developed by Konstantin Chaykin).
+Functions — hour indication, minute indication, local hour indication in Russian time zones, local hour indication in Russian cities, day and night hour indication.
+The calibre is made according to the standards of fine watchmaking, classical techniques are used in the finishing of its components: stripe and pearl textured grinding, fine longitudinal, radial and circular grinding, manual chamfering and polishing, polishing of recesses for screws, pins and jewels, spherical polishing of the tips of the wheel axles, electroplated rhodium and gold plating.
+A distinctive feature of the movement is a trademark regulator "Pakman" (a device for fine-tuning the effective length of the hairspring developed by Konstantin Chaykin).